 DCA will require both quality inspections and code compliance inspections on all projects.
-All facilities (otherwise known as "building") projects shall be built to 2018 I-Codes and ASCE 24 standards when in a flood zone, as applicable unless other infrastructure codes and standards apply.
 Site inspections will be required on all projects to ensure quality and compliance with building codes.
 CDBG-MIT applicants will seek activities that reduce the risk of loss of life and property from future disasters and yield community development benefits.
 DCA will encourage, to the extent practicable, implementation of green building practices while emphasizing quality, durability, energy efficiency, sustainability, and mold resistance, as applicable.
-DCA will also comply, to the extent applicable, with guidelines specified in the HUD CPD Green Building Retrofit Checklist.
-DCA will also consider the application of Green Building Standards and the advanced elevation requirements, when applicable.
-Subrecipients are encouraged to incorporate recommendations from FEMA P-798 Natural Hazards and Sustainability for Residential Buildings into infrastructure projects, when possible.
-Subrecipients will also be encouraged to incorporate recommendations from FEMA P-2077, Mitigation Assessment Team (MAT) Report: Hurricane Michael in Florida, https://www.fema.gov/media-library/assets/documents/186057.
-Specific recommendations from this report include:
+DCA will also comply, to the extent applicable, with guidelines specified in the

+HUD CPD Green Building Retrofit Checklist.
+DCA will also consider the application of Green Building Standards and adhere to the advanced elevation requirements, when applicable.